Twisted strong Macdonald theorems and adjoint orbits: Cohomology of standard parahorics

 By orthogonality of traces of representations with respect to Haar measure,

 The integrand is conjugation invariant, so by the Weyl integral formula,

 where $\Delta(\mfg_0)$ is the root system of $\mfg_0$ and

 (note that the inverses divide into the other multiplicands).
 The coefficient of $q^j$ in $\Phi$ is (up to sign) the character of a $\mfg_0$-module, so $\Phi$ is $W(\mfg_0)$ invariant.
-Now we make use of the identity
+Now we use the identity

 found in \cite{Ma82}\cite{Ma72} to get

 Since the action of $W(\mfg_0)$ does not change the constant term, this last sum gives

 On the other hand, Theorem \ref{T:truncatedcoh} implies